Alipsa/gade/README.md

 # Building and compiling

-To build Grade, simply do `mvn clean install`
+To build Grade, simply do `gradle build`

+A quick development run is simply `gradle run`

+To create multi-platform distributions do `gradle clean build runtimeZip` You will find the zip distros (gradle-*.zip) in the build dir, and the source jar and javadoc jar in build/libs

+If gradle is not your thing and maven is, you can do `mvn package` instead.

 ## 3:rd party software used
 Note: only direct dependencies are listed below.